backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/VPC Internet Access.md

 - After creating the NAT gateway in the public subnet we need to **modify the route tables of the private subnet to use the NAT gateway**.
 	- ![[attachments/Pasted image 20220430080937.png]]

+## VPC Reachability Analyser
+- It **doesn’t send packets** just analyses the configuration.
+- It is a network diagnostics tool that troubleshoots network connectivity between two endpoints in your VPC(s)
+- It *builds a model* of the network configuration, then checks the reachability based on these configurations (it doesn't send packets)
+- When the destination is reachable it produces hop-by-hop details of the virtual network path
+- When not reachable it *identifies the blocking component(s)* (e.g., configuration issues in SGs, NACLs, Route Tables, ...)
+- **Use cases**: *troubleshoot connectivity issues*, ensure network configuration is as intended etc.